Introduction to Resident Pets

 Introduction to the Family Cat:

-If your new cat is showing signs of illness, please do not introduce it to your existing cat until you consult with your veterinarian.
+If your new cat is showing signs of illness, please do not introduce it to your existing cat until you consult your veterinarian.

 Make sure the new cat has a place to himself for at least a few days, allowing him time to adjust.
 Spend time with your new cat out of sight of your existing cat.
 Be sure to lavish attention on your existing cat as well.